AdobeDocs/experience-platform.en/help/segmentation/tutorials/using-external-audiences.md

 After configuring the schema, you will need to create a dataset for the segment metadata.

 To create a dataset, follow the instructions in the [dataset user guide](../../catalog/datasets/user-guide.md#create).
-You'll want to follow the **[!UICONTROL Create dataset from schema]** option, using the schema you previously created.
+You should follow the **[!UICONTROL Create dataset from schema]** option, using the schema you previously created.

 ![](../images/tutorials/external-audiences/select-schema.png)